 4-6 fresh black figs

-Place the cashews in a bowl and cover with water; let soak overnight, or for at least 4 hours (the longer you soak them, the better – especially if you don’t have a high powered blender).
 Line the bottom of a round 6″ spring form pan with parchment paper; set aside.
 In a food processor fitted with the S blade, blend the walnuts, pecans and almonds into a coarse meal.
-Add the dried mission figs and pulse until combined.
+Add the mission figs and pulse until combined.
 Press mixture into the prepared pan then cover with plastic and freeze until ready to use.

-When ready to serve, allow the tart to thaw for 15 minutes, then top with chopped nuts and fresh figs.
+When ready to serve, allow the cheesecake to thaw for 15 minutes, then top with chopped nuts and fresh figs.

 Yield: 12-16 servings